 Many olive-oil producers, wineries, agricultural cooperatives and cheesemakers are visitor-friendly year-round.
 Visit Athens' Central Market, Thessaloniki's Modiano Market and Hania's historic Agora anytime, or find rotating weekly farmers markets.

 Artichokes and other fresh vegetables abound while cheesemaking kicks into gear.
-Easter is celebrated with tsoureki (brioche-style bread flavoured with mahlepi – mahaleb cherry kernels – and mastic), baked with dyed-red hard-boiled eggs.
+Easter is celebrated with tsoureki (brioche-style bread flavoured with mahlepi – mahaleb cherry kernels – and mastic) and dyed-red hard-boiled eggs.

 Nuts and figs are harvested and raki (Cretan firewater) is distilled.
 Aegina's pistachio industry celebrates Fistiki Fest mid-September.
 Raki or tsikoudia festivals are held in Voukolies and Cretan villages in November, when olive oil is produced.